Amali de Alwis

 Amali Chivanthi de Alwis (born April 1980) MBE FRSA was the CEO of Code First: Girls.
 Replaced by Anna Brailsford.
-She is currently UK Managing Director of Microsoft for Startups.
+She previously served as UK Managing Director of Microsoft for Startups.
 She is a board member of Ada, the National College for Digital Skills, and the Institute of Coding.

 Early life and education

 De Alwis attended Nonsuch High School for Girls and graduated in 1998.
 She studied manufacturing engineering at the University of Birmingham.
 In 2002 she completed a foundation course at Camberwell College of Arts, before studying product development at the University of the Arts London.
 She enrolled in the graduate program at Clarks Shoes, which she left to become a consultant at Kantar TNS.
 At TNS Alwis advised organisations on stakeholder management and digital strategies.

 Career

 De Alwis spent two years at Kantar TNS before joining PricewaterhouseCoopers as a thought leadership manager.
 During her time at PricewaterhouseCoopers she took a secondment to the World Economic Forum.
 She delivered a report on resilience and risk, and the correlation between operational performance and societal value.
 She worked at Startup Direct as a mentor, advising London and Birmingham based start-up businesses.
 She started working with Entrepreneur First in 2015 and has worked simultaneously worked as a commissioner for the Doncaster Education and Skills Commission.
 De Alwis has written for The Daily Telegraph the Evening Standard and The Times, and is Chair of the BIMA Diversity Council.
 De Alwis is a mentor for June Angelides, an employee of Silicon Valley Bank who launched the start-up Mums in Technology.
 She has been part of Debating Matters.